Music Admission Timeline

 Accepted graduate students can apply for a Graduate Assistantship to increase the value of their total graduate award package.
 Assistantships are determined by committee and assigned beginning March 15.
 Offers and assignments can continue through April 15 and beyond depending on circumstances.

 Accepted graduate students must complete the Enrollment Response Form on their application checklist and submit an enrollment deposit to secure their award as well as their place in the incoming class.
-Enrollment decisions are due by April 15 for graduates.
+Enrollment decisions are due by April 15 for accepted graduates.
 Academic advisors will reach out to enrolled students (May - June) to finalize enrollment and register each new student for their fall classes.
 Enrolled students will receive communications over the summer months with details regarding class schedules as well as move-in and orientation information.

 Questions? contact the Office of Music Admissions (412) 396-5064